 To be honest, all the live theatrical forms are completely different in how they each work.
 I have likened it to being an explorer rowing up the Amazon, visiting different tribes.
-The traditions, hierarchies and rituals are very different from one to the other and I am lucky that they let me join in with their ceremonies…
+The traditions, hierarchies, and rituals are very different from one another and I am lucky that they let me join in with their ceremonies.

 On a purely physical level, there are some fundamental differences.
 Opera sounds better with something physical behind the singer, which supports the voice, whereas a ballet requires space.
 An opera design would make a terrible ballet design and vice-versa.